-His children to the pulpit of the Cross, and every word He says to them is set down for the purpose of an eternal publication and an undying consolation.
+In His goodness, Our Blessed Lord has left us His thoughts on dying, for He more than Israel, more than Moses, more than Stephen is representative in all humanity.
+In this sublime hour, therefore, He calls all His children to the pulpit of the Cross, and every word He says to them is set down for the purpose of an eternal publication and an undying consolation.
 There was never a preacher like the dying Christ.
 There was never a congregation like that which gathered about the pulpit of the Cross.
-There was never a sermon like the Seven Last Words.
+There was never a sermon like The Seven Last Words.

-Those seven words, unlike the words of dying men, never died.
+Those Seven Words, unlike the words of dying men, never died.
 They were caught up in the ears of that vast audience and then echoed down over the hillside of Jerusalem and through the labyrinth of men's minds, waking even the dead from their graves.
 Now even in this hour they are caught up by our own poor hearts that must decide, once more, if they will be tempted by the love of that Saviour.
-Calvary is the new mountain of temptation, and it is not now Satan tempting Christ, but Christ tempting us-tempting us to love the Love we fall just short of in all love.
+Calvary is the new mountain of temptation, and it is not now Satan tempting Christ, but Christ tempting us - tempting us to love the Love, which we fall just short of, in all love.